world-federation-of-advertisers/bazel-registry/README.md

 empty file to the specified location and re-run the tool specifying the generated `.json` file using the `--input` option.

+If you get an error indicating that MODULE.bazel does not match the extracted one and that a patch is necessary, you can confirm that a patch was generated and put in the patches directory of the newly created version and ignore the error.

 ### Manual testing

 Update a project that depends on the module to use the newly-added version.